-Piano room placement has been said to be a greater critical decision to the astute piano owner, than maintaining and caring for a piano, long term.
+Piano room placement has been said to be a greater critical decision for piano owners, than maintaining and caring for a piano, long-term.

 On this page, we will discuss both the advantages and disadvantages of different piano placement options, and their respective locations, below.